 Mass Audubon’s mission is protecting the nature of Massachusetts for people and wildlife, but our reach extends far beyond state lines.
 Our global efforts began in the late 1960s, when it became obvious that the clearing of forests and degradation of oceans affects us all regardless how well we’re protecting our own backyard.

-This is why in 1969 Mass Audubon launched one of the world’s first major international natural history travel programs with a goal of educating participants about our global ecosystem.
+Therefore, in order to effectively protect "our" birds, we must involve ourselves in a broader approach to conservation.
+That's why in 1969, Mass Audubon launched one of the world’s first major international natural history travel programs with a goal of educating participants about our global ecosystem.

 Through our Belize Conservation Fund, Mass Audubon provides important financial support for conservation work in Belize.
 Learn More >

 With the aim of protecting Mongolia's vast and fragile ecosystems as well as promoting environmentally sustainable tourism, Mass Audubon partnered with Nomadic Expeditions, Mongolia's premier tour operator and expedition outfitter.
 Learn More >